flobz/psa_car_controller/README.md

  - start and stop the charge
  - set a charge threshold to limit the battery level to a certain percentage
  - set a stop hour to charge your vehicle only on off-peak hours
+ - control air conditioning
+ - control lights and horn if your vehicle is compatible (mine isn't)

 ## I. Get all credendtials
 1. Backup MyPeugeot app